 Ever wondered what the methods for testing the authenticity of your diamonds are?
 Maybe some of your favourite inherited pieces look a bit questionable.
-This practical guide by Liquid Finance will put your diamond collection to the test.
+This practical guide by Liquid Fin will put your diamond collection to the test.

 The most reliable way to know if you have authentic diamonds is to test your stones with a diamond tester.
 Diamond testers range from affordable to costly with the more expensive ones being able to test a wider variety of diamond alternatives.
 If you are not ready to buy a diamond tester just yet then these next tips will prove useful.
-However, Liquid Finance recommends that you get an honest opinion about your diamond by having a free evaluation done by the professionals at Liquid Finance.
+However, Liquid Fin recommends that you get an honest opinion about your diamond by having a free evaluation done by the professionals at Liquid Fin.

 The Water Test